Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Results

-We also note that we performed the same or similar experiments on the well-known Les Mis\'erables network \cite{knuth1993} and on another random network generated by using the extension of the Barab\'asi-Albert model proposed by Holme and Kim \cite{holme2002}.
+We also note that we performed the same or similar experiments on the well-known Les Mis\'erables network~\cite{knuth1993} and on another random network generated by using the extension of the Barab\'asi-Albert model proposed by Holme and Kim~\cite{holme2002}.
 However, the Les Mis\'erables network data set is quite small with 77 nodes and 254 edges, while similar phenomena appeared in the results as in our chosen three random networks.
 Therefore, the inclusion of the Les Mis\'erables network was considered redundant.
 Furthermore, the random network produced by the method proposed by Holme and Kim displayed results similar to Barab\'asi-Albert random network.
 This is not entirely surprising, since the essential difference between these random network models is that the method of Holme and Kim can create high clustering, whereas the Barab\'asi-Albert model cannot.

-The model widely known as the Erd\H{o}s-R\'enyi model (or less widely known as the Erd\H{o}s-R\'enyi-Gilbert model) has two formulations \cite{erdos1959, gilbert1959}.
+The model widely known as the Erd\H{o}s-R\'enyi model (or less widely known as the Erd\H{o}s-R\'enyi-Gilbert model) has two formulations~\cite{erdos1959, gilbert1959}.
 In the first formulation, the number of nodes and edges is fixed, and then a graph is randomly selected out of all possible graphs.
 In the second formulation, the number of nodes is fixed, and edges are created between all pairs of nodes independently of all other edges with probability $p$.
 In this study, we use the second formulation and denote a random Erd\H{o}s-R\'enyi network with $\text{ER}(n, p)$, where $n$ is the number of nodes, and $p$ is the independent edge creation probability.

-The Erd\H{o}s-R\'enyi model has been thoroughly studied and its properties are well known \cite{newman2003}.
+The Erd\H{o}s-R\'enyi model has been thoroughly studied and its properties are well known~\cite{newman2003}.
 The Erd\H{o}s-R\'enyi model creates networks with low clustering, and its degree distribution has been shown to be the Poisson distribution.